Glycine Clandestina: Endangered

 Westringia Fruticosa: Not at risk

-The biggest risk she believes in the future is managing threatened species on private land.
+The biggest risk is managing threatened species on private land.

-Ms. Costello explained that, 1 tree on a private property doesn’t sound like a lot but when you have 1 threatened tree on 100 separate properties it becomes a lot harder to manage.
+Ms Costello explained that one tree on a private property doesn’t sound like a lot, but when you have one threatened tree on 100 separate properties it becomes a lot harder to manage.

 Without bush care volunteers, it’s hard to say what Australia’s native bushland would like.